NREL/dao-tk/web/site/README.md

 ![Dashboard](./media/README/dashboard_plot1.png)
 _Dashboard Plot_

 The Dashboad shows the current information for the plant.
-It will show the Actual, Optimal, Scheduled, Field Operation Generated and Production values for the current daily window as well as the last 6, 12, 24, and 48 hour windows.
+It will show the Actual, Optimal, Scheduled, Field Operation Generated and Available values for the current daily window as well as the last 6, 12, 24, and 48 hour windows.
 The radio buttons on the top left will allow for the selection of a window, and the select buttons on the top right allow for multiple plots to be shown at the same time with the two axes denoted on the left and right, with the legend below denoting which axes apply to which plots.

 ## Forecasts
 ![Forecasts](./media/README/dashboard_plot2.png)